 Having done so, the Thresher Shark gives the terrified fish a sharp 'thwack' with his tail, then leisurely proceeds to dine on the casualties.
 Clever.

-Another large shark, approaching a maximum weight of 1,000lb or more.
-The current British rod-caught record Thresher Shark weighing 323lb was caught near the Nab Tower off Portsmouth.
+The current British rod-caught record for Thresher Sharks weighed-in at 323lb was caught near the Nab Tower off Portsmouth.